Talking about Opportunity and Education at Recent DOE Visit to SNHU

 As part of its seventh annual "Opportunity Across America" back-to-school bus tour, the U.S. Department of Education (DOE) visited Southern New Hampshire University (SNHU) on Friday, September 16.

-Deputy Assistant Secretary Kim R. Ford spent the day speaking with community members at each of the university's Manchester locations, including a tour of the 300-acre campus, a meet-and-greet with student ambassadors, a roundtable discussion with College for America (CfA) students, business partners and staff, and a discussion with advisors and career services staff at the College of Online and Continuing Education (COCE).
+Deputy Assistant Secretary Kim R. Ford spent the day speaking with community members at each of the university's Manchester locations, including a tour of the 300-acre campus, a meet-and-greet with student ambassadors, a roundtable discussion with College for America (CfA) students, business partners and staff, and a discussion with advisors and career services staff at SNHU Online.

 The annual bus tour is intended to highlight the Administration's key initiatives over eight years, to celebrate the progress made to expand opportunity across the nation and the groundwork laid for continued momentum.